Henry D. Edelman

 Henry D. Edelman (born 1948) was the first president and chief executive officer of the Federal Agricultural Mortgage Corporation, a United States government sponsored enterprise (also known as Farmer Mac) that serves as a secondary market in loans for agricultural real estate and rural housing.

+Early life

 Edelman graduated from Colgate University in 1970, and participated in a special program that enabled him to receive both his B. A. and M. A. at the same time.
 He also attended Eton College in England after graduating high school a year early.
+He received a law degree from Cornell University in 1973.

+Career

-He received a law degree from Cornell University in 1973, and was in private practice for three years before joining the legal staff of General Motors.
-He left the company 10 years later, having worked his way up to the position of director of corporate finance, and became vice president of government finance at Citicorp.
+Edelman entered private practice for three years before joining the legal staff of General Motors.
+He left the company ten years later, having worked his way up to the position of director of corporate finance, and became vice president of government finance at Citicorp.
 Six months after joining Citicorp, he left to join Paine Webber as first vice president of the company's government finance group.